jasontthai/jasonthai.me/_posts/2018-09-03-10-most-used-linux-commands.md

 layout: post
 title: My 10 Most Used Linux Commands
 category: tech
+description: script to display most used commands in linux.
 ---

 The script to run to display the most used commands (copied from [linux.byexamples.com](https://linux.byexamples.com/archives/332/what-is-your-10-common-linux-commands/)):